-- Campaigning specifically focussed on the upcoming Referendum is prohibited , this includes mention of it within manfiestos, videos, social media posts or other campaigning activity. - All Media Groups, and staff including student staff, whilst they are working, are required to be netural.
-In addition Executive Officers who haven't declared an interest in the election and aren't re-running are required to remain neutral. - Displaying publicity material either in Victoria Park or on University Road is against local Council rules. - No campaigning is allowed in the John Foster dining area or in the Library. - If you have used your own personal printer (or a friends), then we will charge you at Library prices, for your information the price list is included below:- - http://www2.le.ac.uk/offices/ithelp/my-computer/print-copy-scan/students/pay
+- All Media Groups, and staff including student staff, whilst they are working, are required to be neutral.
+In addition, Executive Officers who haven't declared an interest in the election, or aren't re-running are required to remain neutral. - Displaying publicity material either in Victoria Park or on University Road is against local Council rules. - No campaigning is allowed in the Library.

+If you have used your own personal printer (or a friends), then we will charge you at Library prices, for your information the price list is included below: https://uniofleicester.sharepoint.com/sites/it-for-students/SitePages/print-copy-scan.aspx#title4